Vaginismus Coping Strategies That Finally Work

 By Jacqui Olliver

-Amy was 26 and felt completely lost and broken.
+Amy felt completely lost and broken.
 She struggled with vaginismus, and the strain it put on her relationship was immense.
 Although her partner was incredibly supportive, Amy knew she couldn't keep living like this.
 She desperately wanted to fully connect sexually with the man she loved.
 She had tried everything, and now she was out of options - I was her last hope.

 Quick Reference Guide